cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024fa/finalproject.md

   - Each milestone is worth 5% of your grade.

 - Peer Review (5%)
-  - Fill out this Peer Review Form (*coming soon*) for all members on your team
+  - Fill out [the Peer Review Form](https://forms.gle/unPA9h7FWRhiwtWe7) for all members on your team (if you did not work alone).

 ## Tips for Success!